-The federal Clean Air Act (CAA), which was last amended in 1990, requires the U.S. Environmental Protection Agency (U.S. EPA) to set NAAQS for pollutants considered harmful to public health and the environment.
+The federal Clean Air Act (CAA), last amended in 1990, requires the U.S. Environmental Protection Agency (EPA) to set NAAQS for pollutants considered harmful to public health and the environment.
 California has adopted state air quality standards that are more stringent than the NAAQS.
 Areas with levels that violate the standard for specified pollutants are designated as Nonattainment Areas.

-The U.S. EPA requires that each state containing Nonattainment Areas develop and adopt plans to attain the NAAQS by a specified attainment deadline.
-These attainment plans are called SIPs.
-The San Diego County Air Pollution Control District (SDAPCD), in collaboration with the California Air Resources Board (CARB), prepares the San Diego portion of the California SIP.
-Once the standards are attained, further plans-called Maintenance Plans-are required to demonstrate continued maintenance of the NAAQS.
+The U.S. EPA requires that each state containing nonattainment areas develop and adopt a SIP that meets the NAAQS by a specified attainment deadline.
+The San Diego County Air Pollution Control District (SDAPCD), in collaboration with the California Air Resources Board (CARB), prepares the San Diego section of the state's SIP.
+Once the standards are met, further plans-called Maintenance Plans-are required to demonstrate continued maintenance of the NAAQS.

-SANDAG and the U.S. Department of Transportation (U.S. DOT) must make a determination that the RTP and the RTIP conform to the SIP for air quality.
+SANDAG and the U.S. Department of Transportation (DOT) must determine that the 2023 RTIP Amendment No. 13 and Amendment to the 2021 Regional Plan conform to the SIP for air quality.
 Conformity to the SIP means that transportation activities will not create new air quality violations, worsen existing violations, or delay the attainment of the NAAQS.
 Conformity determinations are guided by U.S. EPA's Transportation Conformity rule (40 CFR 93.100 et seq.).
+This document demonstrates regional transportation conformity to the 2020 San Diego Ozone SIP (2020 SIP) for the 2008 and 2015 ozone NAAQS.
+The year of the SIP corresponds to the year SDAPCD developed the document.

-While most California air quality standards are more stringent than those developed by U.S. EPA, the 2015 Eight-Hour Ozone Standards are the same.
+&lt;sup>1 While most California air quality standards are more stringent than those developed by U.S. EPA, the 2015 Eight-Hour Ozone standards are the same.